iluvjava/Maths/Notebook 2.0/AMATH 515/Proximal Gradient Descend/Proximal Gradient Method.md

 \right) \tag{2}
 $$

-Which is relavent from the proximal operator.
+Which is relevant from the proximal operator.

 $$
 x_{k + 1} = \underset{1/\beta, h}{\text{prox}}